 Jawline fillers are cosmetic injections designed to counteract this process.
 By strategically adding volume back along the jawbone, a skilled provider can essentially recreate the framework that once held your skin firmly in place.
 This restores a sharper, more youthful contour and makes the appearance of jowls much less noticeable.
 The goal is to smooth the transition from your chin to your neck, creating a clean, straight line that frames your face beautifully.
 It’s a non-surgical way to turn back the clock on your profile, giving you a subtle yet significant refresh.

-The Science Behind How Dermal Fillers Work
+How Dermal Fillers Actually Work

 So, how does a simple injection accomplish all of this?
 Dermal fillers are gel-like substances that, when injected beneath the skin, add instant volume and structure.
 Think of them as a type of internal scaffolding.
 When placed in the right spots along your jaw, these fillers act like a support system, lifting the sagging skin that creates jowls.